Error Handling

 // Prints "No ratings available"

-Even though the do
+Even though the do-catch block above

 doesn’t specify what type of error it throws,

-Swift infers that it throws StatisticsError
+Swift infers that it throws StatisticsError.

 You can explicitly write throws(any Error)